kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

 ### Networking Configuration

-Once you have a Linux-based Kubernetes master node you are ready to choose a networking solution.
+Once you have a Linux-based Kubernetes control-plane ("Master") node you are ready to choose a networking solution.
 This guide illustrates using Flannel in VXLAN mode for simplicity.

 #### Configuring Flannel in VXLAN mode on the Linux control-plane